Database Matching Software: Connecting Siloed Data Systems

 Stage 3: Match and Link Records

-The output is a cross-reference table: a mapping of which records in System A correspond to which records in System B (and System C, if applicable), with match confidence scores and the evidence for each link.
-This cross-reference becomes the foundation for Customer 360 views, master data management, and consolidated analytics.
+The output is a cross-reference table: a mapping of which records in System A correspond to which records in System B (and System C, where applicable), with match confidence scores and the evidence for every link.
+That cross-reference becomes the foundation for Customer 360 views, master data management, and consolidated analytics.

 Where Is Database Matching Software Used in Enterprise Scenarios?